watson-developer-cloud/discovery-components/README.md

 3. Then, in the **first** terminal window, run:

    ```
-   yarn workspace kitchen-sink server
+   yarn workspace discovery-search-app server
    ```

 4. In the **second** terminal window, run:

    ```
-   yarn workspace kitchen-sink start
+   yarn workspace discovery-search-app start
    ```

 This allows you to run the client and server examples separately (and restart as necessary).

 #### Environment file

 Running both example client and server setup script require additional information to be provided through the environment.
-This is done via the `examples/kitchen-sink/.env.local` file, which is ignored by git due to its sensitive contents.
+This is done via the `examples/discovery-search-app/.env.local` file, which is ignored by git due to its sensitive contents.
 The contents of the file are:

 ```
 REACT_APP_PROJECT_ID=<project_id to query>